egekaraosmanoglu/camelbee/camelbee-examples/allcomponent-quarkus-sample/README.md

 ## Running the Application with Maven

+### Initiate all the backend components

+Before running this application, it is essential to verify that all the backend services it relies on are operational.
+You can start these backend services by executing the following docker-compose command in the "/camelbee/camelbee-examples/allcomponent-quarkus-sample/backends" directory:

+`docker-compose -f compose-backends.yml up -d`

+### Running the Quarkus Application with Maven

 To execute this application, you must first ensure that you have successfully installed the camelbee-quarkus-core library from the camelbee/camelbee-core/camelbee-quarkus-core project.
 Once the library is in place, follow these steps to run the application: